Kaibert123/kestra.io/docs/administrator-guide/deployment/README.md

 ---
 # Installation guide

-We provide different way to deploy kestra, the recommended way are :
+We provide many different ways to deploy Kestra, but the recommended ways include:
 - [Docker](docker) for a local installation
 - [Kubernetes](kubernetes) for a production installation

-More information :
+For more information, see:

 <ChildTableOfContents />